CodingKoopa/comet-observatory/Readme.md

 - All scripts are GPL 3.0 licensed.

 ## Documentation
-Some subsystems of the Comet Observatory have their own write-ups:
+Some parts of the Comet Observatory have their own write-ups:
+- [System Installation](docs/Install.md), how the system setup scripts are used.
 - [Initialization](docs/Init.md), how environment variables are set once the user logs in, and in what order.
 - [Authentication Setup](docs/Auth.md), how `gpg-agent` and `ssh-agent` are configured to be integrated with KWallet.
 - [System Load](docs/System Load.md), how the KDE Plasma system load widget is configured to monitor system status.